The UEFA Plaque: Background

-Between 1971 and 1999, UEFA organised three major competitions —the European Cup, Cup Winners' Cup and UEFA Cup— which were played as part of the international fixture calendar.
+Between 1971 and 1999, UEFA organised three major competitions—the European Cup, Cup Winners' Cup and UEFA Cup—which were played as part of the international fixture calendar.
 (Note: From 1955 to 1971 each seasonal competition was regulated by its own committee.
 From 1972 onwards a single committee assumed responsibility for the three competitions.
 The Intercontinental Cup and the UEFA Super Cup not have a defined date in the international calendar until 1980 and 1998, respectively, and so in some cases these didn't carried out.)
-While all three carried prestige in their own right, the European Cup, which was the competition for clubs that had won their own domestic league title, was considered the most prestigious, while the UEFA Cup, in which teams that finished just below the domestic league champion were generally entered, was regarded as the hardest to win.
+While all three carried prestige in their own right, the European Cup, which was the competition for clubs that had won their own domestic league title, was considered the most prestigious, while the UEFA Cup, in which the four teams that finished just below the national league champion were generally entered, was regarded as the hardest to win.

-The European Cup (left), the Cup Winners' Cup (middle), and the UEFA Cup (right) trophies, assembling the European Treble.
+The European Champions' Cup (left), the Cup Winners' Cup (middle), and the UEFA Cup (right) trophies, assembling the original European Treble (2021).

-At the start of the 1984–85 season, two clubs —Juventus and Hamburg SV— had won two of the three European competitions each, and each was competing that season in the competition that they needed to win to complete the set; Juventus in the European Cup and Hamburg in the UEFA Cup.
-Hamburg were eliminated in the third round of the UEFA Cup, while Juventus reached the 1985 European Cup final, winning the game 1–0 to become the first club to have won all three of UEFA's major competitions.
+At the start of the 1984–85 season, Juventus and Hamburger SV had won two of the three European competitions each, and each was competing that season in the competition that they needed to win to complete the set; Juventus in the European Cup and Hamburg in the UEFA Cup.
+Hamburg were eliminated in the third round of the UEFA Cup, while Juventus reached the 1985 European Cup final, winning the game 1–0 to become the first club in history to have won all three of UEFA's major competitions.

 In December 1987, the UEFA organising committee proposed in Zürich the institution of a special award for clubs that had won all three competitions.
 Having been ratified, it was announced it would be awarded for the first time to all eligible clubs at the UEFA meeting planned for May 1988.
-While Anderlecht in European Champions' Cup and Milan AC in UEFA Cup during the 1987–88 season were potentially in a position to match Juventus' achievement, being both eliminated in the quarter-finals and in the second round, respectively; when the new UEFA Plaque was finally conferred in July 1988, it was to Juventus alone that it was awarded.
-In a similar situation were both Ajax and Bayern Munich, which unsuccessfully participated in the 1988–89 UEFA Cup.
+While Anderlecht in European Cup and Milan in the UEFA Cup during the 1987–88 season were potentially in a position to match Juventus' achievement, being both eliminated in the quarter-finals and in the second round, respectively; when the new UEFA Plaque was finally conferred in July 1988, it was to Juventus alone that it was awarded.
+In a similar situation were both Ajax and Bayern Munich, which failed to win the 1988–89 UEFA Cup.